phanturne/metadachi-old/README.md

 [Windows-image]: https://img.shields.io/badge/-Windows-blue?logo=windows
 [MacOS-image]: https://img.shields.io/badge/-MacOS-black?logo=apple
 [Linux-image]: https://img.shields.io/badge/-Linux-333?logo=ubuntu
-Supercharge your productivity with our versatile AI assistant, seamlessly accessible on desktop and web.
-Navigate tasks effortlessly using a range of powerful AI tools that enhance your workflow.
-Metadachi goes beyond individual productivity, fostering community collaboration by offering a dedicated space for sharing AI prompts, templates, and generations.
-Elevate your work experience with the next level of AI-driven efficiency.
+Metadachi is built with community collaboration at its core, fostering a space for knowledge sharing, innovation, and joint development.
+Whether you're an AI enthusiast, developer, or just curious about the potential of intelligent assistants, we welcome you to contribute, learn, and shape the future of AI together.
+Join the movement and bring the power of AI to your fingertips!

 > This project builds on the outstanding work by McKay Wrigley and the contributors of [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui).